Frequently Asked Questions (FAQ)

 This page lists answers to often asked questions about TablePress.
-Using these answers does usually not require programming or coding experience.
-For more technical questions, please also refer to the documentation.
+For more details, please refer to the Documentation.
+TablePress Premium features have their own documentation pages.

 Styling, Layout, and CSS